 Flatbush is a HUGE neighborhood of more than 100,000 people packed into one square mile.
 It’s so sprawling that it has its own micro-neighborhoods, such as Ditmas Park, Prospect Lefferts Garden, and Kensington.
 Some of these micro-neighborhoods have their own distinct architectural and cultural vibes, but overall, the pulse of Flatbush is West Indian/Caribbean, as this neighborhood has been home to members of the Caribbean diaspora since the 1970s.
 You’ll see these deep Caribbean roots reflected nearly everywhere in the neighborhood, from the types of restaurants and shops, to the soca music bumping from car speakers, to the flags displayed in home windows, and even the signage on the streets.
 Quite fittingly, in 2017, this neighborhood was officially designated Little Caribbean.
 One can only hope that this helps preserve the cultural distinction that made this neighborhood special, because –as with nearly everywhere else in New York City– the gears of gentrification are a-turning in Flatbush.

-Top Things to Do to Help You Get to Know Flatbush
+Top Things to Do to in Flatbush

 Appreciate the historic buildings.